 BitLocker Keys Backup to Azure Key Vault

 This script connects to Microsoft Graph API to retrieve BitLocker recovery keys for Windows devices, then stores them securely in Azure Key Vault using REST API.
 Each key is stored as a secret with device information (name and serial number) included in tags.
-The script ensures secure storage The script uses Microsoft Graph authentication for both Graph API and Key Vault API calls, eliminating the need for the large Az.Accounts module.
-Simply provide your Key Vault URI and the script handles the rest.
+Authentication uses the MgGraphCommunity module (WAM-free) and acquires two separate tokens with the correct audiences: a device code sign-in for Azure Key Vault (https://vault.azure.net) and an interactive browser sign-in for Microsoft Graph.
+No Az modules are needed.
 On first run, you will be prompted to consent to the required permissions including Key Vault access.

 SecurityCompliance